sayakaminegishi/CNO_Analysis_IClamp/README.md

 ################
 ## Get AP counts for a cell:
 INSTRUCTIONS: Download the zip file for this whole repository.
-Unzip on your computer and open avgAPCounter3.m.
+Unzip on your computer and open avgAPCounter9.m.
+In the script, the name of the output excel file.
 Click Run.
 It will direct you to pick your abf files for the cell, where each file represents one run of the protocol (one set of sweeps) for that cell.
-It will save the AP counts in a table called APCounts.xlsx in the same directory as this script.
+It will save the AP counts in an excel file with the specified name in the same directory as this script.
 Make sure you're picking a set of files for only ONE CELL.

 For any questions or concerns, please feel free to contact me at minegishis@brandeis.edu